Macdonald–Kelce Library: Design and purpose

 The architectural design of the building broadly falls under Mid-century modern, but may have been regionally influenced by the Sarasota School of Architecture, also known as Sarasota Modern.
 It is an open-plan structure, with large planes of glass that imbue the interior spaces with natural illumination.
 A distinctive feature of the building is its facade, a series of five Moorish arches, placed over the entrance that echoes the Moorish style of architecture of its neighboring iconic building, Plant Hall.
-The three story, 49,000 square foot facility was designed to house more than 200,000 volumes and provide seating capacity for 650 persons.
+The three-story, 49,000-square-foot facility was designed to house more than 200,000 volumes and provide seating capacity for patrons.
 The library has undergone two notable renovations.
-Under the direction of the President of the University of Tampa, Ronald L. Vaughn (1995–) a fundraising campaign called "Take UT to the Top" began in 1999.
+Under the direction of the President of the University of Tampa, Ronald L. Vaughn (1995–2024) a fundraising campaign called "Take UT to the Top" began in 1999.
 Its purpose was to raise enough funds to renovate structures on the University of Tampa's campus, which included $3.6 million for expansion and renovation of the Macdonald–Kelce Library.
 A 2003 donation by the Jaeb Family made interior design and technology upgrades possible, which were named in their honor, "The Robert and Lorena Jaeb Reference & Technology Center".
 In 2016 the library was closed for the summer while interior renovations took place, which included new lighting fixtures, interior upgrades and a new HVAC.
-The library currently features two computer labs, contemporary study carrels, two collaborative study rooms, private study rooms, a classroom for faculty teaching, a library instruction room, a curriculum room that supports an educational teaching instruction program, and additional computers and book scanning stations.
+The library currently features two computer labs, study carrels, collaborative study rooms, private study rooms, a classroom for faculty teaching, a library instruction room, a curriculum room that supports an educational teaching instruction program, and additional computers and scanning stations.

 Collections

 Catalog

 The majority of materials in the Macdonald–Kelce Library are housed in the bookstacks on the second floor and use the Library of Congress classification system.
-In order to create more space within the library for its escalating student population, many of the bound, print periodicals and microfilm are stored in an off-site storage facility.
-The library has roughly 320,000 titles with respect to its physical holdings.
-Beginning in the late 1970s Director Acosta moved the library into the direction of new technologies which included making an online catalog.
+In order to create more space within the library for its escalating student population, most of the older print periodicals and microfilm are stored in an off-site storage facility.
+The library has roughly 172,300 titles with respect to its physical holdings.
+Beginning in the late 1970s Director Acosta moved the library into the direction of new technologies which included implementing an online catalog.